-One of the most common mistakes employers make is not paying their staff correctly.
-And, while often unintentional, the smallest errors add up over time, and can lead to large problems.
+One of the most common mistakes employers make is not paying their employees correctly.
+And, while often unintentional, the smallest errors add up over time, and can lead to large consequences for underpaying employees.

 Recent cases before industrial tribunals have resulted in companies having to repay significant sums of money, causing major cash flow issues for the individual businesses.
 These cases have also been reported in the media, creating damage to individual brands and businesses.